 What to prioritize

-- Expand product attributes around skin type, concern, finish, shade, undertone, ingredients, formulation, fragrance family, routine step, and alternatives.
+- Expand PDP attributes around skin type, concern, finish, shade, undertone, ingredients, formulation, fragrance family, routine step, and alternatives.

-- Build educational content around real suitability questions, not generic blog topics.
+- Connect product pages with educational content around real suitability questions, not generic blog topics.

 - Strengthen creator, review, Reddit, TikTok/YouTube, beauty media, and community corroboration.